Tuesday, March 3, 2026

 As for the self with roots in longing

-I’m consumed by your presence
+I’m devoured by your presence

 Scarce existing outside.